caltechlibrary/newt/README.md

 # Newt Project

 Newt is an experimental set of tools for rapid application development.
-More specifically Newt can build metadata curation tools.
-These types of applications are commonly needed in libraries, archives and museums (abbr: LAM).
+Specifically Newt is focused on web based metadata curation tools.
+These types of applications are commonly needed in galleries, libraries, archives and museums (abbr: GLAM).
 Newt makes creating these type of applications easier.

 How does Newt do that?
 Newt implements a service oriented architecture to assemble web applications.